+• COVID-19 activity:

-- COVID-19 activity: - COVID-19 wastewater levels at the Norwalk and New London facilities are decreasing while both Monroeville and Wakeman are both increasing. - o COVID-19 reported cases in both Ohio and Huron County are increasing. - Flu activity in Huron County began to increase over the past week. - o According to the CDC, flu activity in Ohio is now very high. - Flu activity in Huron County is currently increasing with twenty (20) positive flu tests and one (1) flu-related hospitalization. - RSV activity: - RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently moderate but rising.
+- COVID-19 wastewater levels at all Huron County facilities are decreasing except Wakeman which is increasing. - o COVID-19 reported cases in both Huron County and Ohio are decreasing. - Flu activity in Huron County continued to increase over the past week. - o According to the CDC, flu activity in Ohio is now very high. - Flu activity in Huron County is decreasing with twenty-nine (29) positive flu tests and twelve (12) flu-related hospitalizations.

+RSV activity:

+RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently stable but low.